What is hypnotherapy?

 Rakel.
 Integrative Medicine.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2012.

 Saadat H, Kain ZN.
 Hypnosis as a therapeutic tool in pediatrics.
 Pediatrics.
 2007;120(1):179-81.

 Shen YH, Nahas R. Complementary and alternative medicine for treatment of irritable bowel syndrome.
 Can Fam Physician.
 2009 Feb;55(2):143-8.
 Review.

 Stern.
-Stern: Massachusetts General Hospital Comprehensive Clinical Psychiatry, 1st ed.
-Philadelphi, PA: Mosby, An Imprint of Elsevier.
-2008.
+Stern: Massachusetts General Hospital Comprehensive Clinical Psychiatry.
+1st ed.
+Philadelphi, PA: Elsevier Mosby; 2008.